pkp/pkp-docs/learning-ojs/en/production-publication.md

 If any changes are made, click Save before exiting this window.

 **Identifiers**
 Use the Identifiers tab to view or add a unique identifier, such as a DOI.
+More information about assigning and managing DOIs is available in the [DOI Plugin Guide](https://docs.pkp.sfu.ca/doi-plugin/en/).

 **Galleys**
 Use the Galleys tab to upload the final file for publication.
+This is explained below.

 **Permissions & Disclosure**
 Include details about the copyright holder and link to the article license, if applicable.
+This will be automatically filled in according to your [Distribution Settings](./settings-distribution.md).

 **Issues**
 Use the Issues tab to assign the article to a journal issue.
+This is explained below.

 ### Multilingual submissions